Women’s Legal Services hopeful Standing Council of Attorneys-General package delivers workable balance

 Women’s Legal Services Australia is calling for adequate and secure funding for specialist women’s legal services ahead of tomorrow’s Standing Council of Attorneys-General (SCAG) meeting, where it will be decided how an additional $500 million will be allocated.

-CEO Elena Rosenman said the group wanted a minimum investment of $140 million.
+Chair Elena Rosenman said the group wanted a minimum investment of $140 million.

 “We have welcomed the National Cabinet announcement of additional funding into the legal assistance sector to respond to domestic and family violence, which has given us hope that all governments are stepping up to respond to the national emergency of men’s violence against women,” Ms Rosenman said.